ktorio/ktor-documentation/topics/Plugins.md

 Ktor does however provide a variety of Plugins that ship out of the box.
 We can see a complete list of these either on the [Project Generator Site](https://start.ktor.io) or in the [IntelliJ IDEA Wizard](intellij-idea.xml).
 In addition, we can also create our own [custom Plugins](custom_plugins.md).

-For more information about sequencing of Plugins and how they intercept the request/response pipeline, see [Pipeline](Pipelines.md) in the Advanced section of the documentation.